The smoke which spoke

 Some moments stretched like wet cloth hung in the wind.

-Others collapsed into themselves, vanishing before he could catch them.
+Others collapsed into themselves, vanishing before he could condense them.

 half-forgotten god.